-The annual leave allowance for the position is currently 29 days rising to 30 days after 5 years' service.
+The annual leave allowance for the position is currently 30 days.
 This allowance is subject to the usual conditions regarding the granting of annual leave in the civil service, is based on a five-day week and is exclusive of the usual public holidays.